schorij23/readme-generator/assets/README.md

 In VS code create an file named .gitignore<br>
 next include node_modules/ and .DS_Store in .gitignore/<br>
 next run npm init in the terminal<br>
-next run npm i inquirer@8.2.4<br>
+next run npm i for newest inquirer<br>
 then run node index.js to run the application

 ## Usage
-To generate a README
+This project is used to create a README and can be customized for other projects